AhmadAlmasriDev/petra/README.md

 ### **Features**

-The website is a single page design with five sections and two seperate pages (article and photo pages), four of which are accessible from the navigation menu (home, gallery, about, tours & contact pages).
+The website is a single page design with five sections, four of which are accessible from the navigation menu (home, gallery, about, tours & contact pages).
 The fifth page is a contact form page which is shown once a user clicks the contact navigation button or through contact us button at the end of the home page.
-The two other pages are accessible once the user clicks a photo from the gallery or an article from the about sections.
+And also has two seperate pages (article and photo pages) these pages are accessible once the user clicks a photo from the gallery or an article from the about sections.

 - All Pages on the website have: